 Chicken Stock (bouillon) Powder

-You can substitute with other chicken stock powder other stock powder that contains salt.
-But don't use concentrated stock cubes as it might mess up the salt content.
+You can substitute it with chicken bouillon powder or other bouillon powder that contains salt.
+But don’t use concentrated stock cubes, as they might alter the salt content.

-I currently use Youki's chicken bouillon powder (Amazon US).
+I always use Youki’s chicken bouillon powder (Amazon US).

 Sesame Oil

-Sesame oil, an essential part of the Asian cuisines, is made from white sesame seeds that have been roasted and pressed for their oil content.
+Sesame oil, an essential part of Asian cuisines, is made from white sesame seeds that have been roasted and pressed for their oil content.
 Japan is no exception, and this oil is always stored at home.
-It is amber in color and has an amazingly distinctive aroma.
-Sesame oil has long been used as a fat ingredient in Japanese history.

 Sesame oil is so versatile that it can be used for frying or raw, so be sure to keep a bottle in your pantry.

-In US, I recommend a classic Kadoya's sesame oil.
-In Japan, I currently use Abumo seiyu's sesame oil.
+In the US, I recommend Kadoya’s sesame oil.
+In Japan, I currently use Abumo seiyu’s sesame oil.

 Dashi

-Dashi is the broth made by boiling ingredients such as kombu (kelp) and dried bonito flakes, and is an absolutely essential part of Japanese cuisine.
-If you want to make homemade one, I have a few dashi recipes so please check out from below:
+Dashi is the broth made by boiling ingredients such as kombu (kelp) and dried bonito flakes, and it is an absolutely essential part of Japanese cuisine.
+If you want to make a homemade one, I have a few dashi recipes, so please check out from below:

 - My favourite awase dashi recipe